Distracted Driving Accident Attorneys in Tyler and Longview

 You should also report the accident caused by a distracted driver to your insurance company as soon as practical.
 But you should not make a written or recorded statement about the accident to the insurance company until you have spoken with an experienced lawyer at Roberts & Roberts.
 An insurance adjuster representing the at-fault driver may approach you about making a quick settlement.
 They’ll try to dispose of the claim by offering the lowest amount possible.
 Don’t sign any documents before first consulting an experienced personal injury lawyer at Roberts & Roberts.

-We have been standing up for Tyler and Longview accident victims for more than 25 years.
+We have been standing up for Tyler and Longview accident victims for nearly 40 years.

 Should I Hire A Tyler Lawyer After A Distracted Driving Accident?